UPDATE: 9 NOV 2022:

-For the longest time, I’ve pretended that the money in my CPF OA (Ordinary Account) didn’t exist, since I only intended to use it as a way to buy my home.
+Since the start of my financial journey in 2014, I’ve pretended that the money in my CPF OA (Ordinary Account) didn’t exist, since I only intended to use it as a way to buy my home.

 I try not to fuss and obsess about it.
 Focus on the big wins, amirite?

-After all, ignoring my CPF OA in my mid-twenties made sense, because there was never a lot of money in it (<$20,000).
+After all, ignoring my CPF OA in my mid-twenties didn’t have a lot of opportunity cost, because there was never a lot of money in it (<$20,000).

 But as the amount in my CPF OA gets more substantial, I can no longer do that.
-Because significant opportunity cost if I don’t invest via the CPF Investment Scheme.
+There’s significant opportunity cost if I don’t invest via the CPF Investment Scheme.